joavdiamant/frontend-candidates/README.md

 We do have some technical expectations:<br />
 Web basics:<br />
 html,css,js, familiarity with developer tools.<br />
-Proven knowlage of javascript, better two years and more.<br />
+Proven knowledge  of javascript, better two years and more.<br />
 You should have, of course, some experience with react, A year at least. you should know who to work with hooks.<br />
 typescript is a big advantage.<br />
 <br />